Overview

 may choose to invest as Plan options.
 Plan Participants will also have the option of investing

-invest in one or more of the mutual fund options made available in the Plan and choose not
+in one or more of the mutual fund options made available in the Plan and choose not to invest in

 Investment Advisory Fees